redantnl/twig-components/README.md

     container:           { type: 'string', default: 'button', comment: 'HTML element, e.g. "button" (default) or "a"' },
     label:               { type: 'string', required: true, comment: 'Button text (rendered as raw HTML)' },
-    classes:             { type: 'string[]', default: [ 'small' ], comment: 'Additional button classes'}, } with options %}
+    classes:             { type: 'string[]', default: [ 'small' ], comment: 'Additional button classes'},
+    some_object:         { type: 'Some\\Namespace\\SomeObject', comment: 'An implementation of a component' },
+    absent_object:       { type: '?Some\\Namespace\\AbsentObject', comment: 'An implementation of a component which can be absent at any point' }
+} with options %}
 ```